 - Heat oil over medium heat in a large saucepan or pot.
 Add the onion and sauté for 3 minutes.
 Add the garlic and stir for a minute.
 Add the carrot and sauté for 2 minutes more.

 - Add the cumin, salt, pepper, tomato paste and jalapeño.
-Stir and cook for 2 minutes, scraping bottom of pan and browned bits.
+Stir and cook for 2 minutes, scraping browned bits up from the bottom.
 Add the rice and sauté for several minutes.

 - Pour chicken stock into pot and stir to mix thoroughly.
 Bring to a boil and cover.
 Lower heat and simmer for 25 minutes or until all liquid has been absorbed.